 Structure of Diamond

-All carbon atoms of the Diamond are said to possess strong chemical bonds of the four other carbon atoms, thereby making a perfect tetrahedron structure and on completely the crystal.
+All carbon atoms of the Diamond are said to possess strong chemical bonds of the four other carbon atoms, thereby making a perfect tetrahedron structure and completing the crystal.
 Here, the carbon atoms are of sp3 hybridized, and the bond lengths of the carbon-carbon atom are equal.
 Therefore, the Diamond forms a three-dimensional network with strong covalent bonds.

 Diamond has a melting point of about 3843 K, which is very high, and a high density of about 3.51 g/cm3.
-Since its valence electrons involved in the C-C sigma covalent bonds, it is known to be a poor conductor of electricity, and thus they are localized and are not free to conduct the electricity.
+Since its valence electrons are involved in the C-C sigma covalent bonds, it is known to be a poor conductor of electricity, and thus they are localized and are not free to conduct the electricity.

 Diamond is the hardest and naturally known material on both the Vickers and Mohs scale.
 The great hardness of Diamond relative to other materials has been known since antiquity and is the source of its name.

-Another mechanical property somewhat related to hardness is the toughness.
+Another mechanical property somewhat related to hardness is toughness.
 It is the ability of the material to resist breakage from forceful impact.
 The toughness of a natural diamond has been found, when measured as,

-Some uses and applications of Diamond are listed below.
+Some applications of Diamond are listed below.

 Diamond is a well-known material to be the hardest substance on Earth.
 It is used in the making tools which are utilized for cutting, grinding, drilling, and more.

-Diamond is used in the jewelry making
+Diamond is used in jewelry making.

-The Diamond's hardness makes it very useful for purposes where extremely tough material is needed
+The Diamond's hardness makes it very useful for purposes where extremely tough material is needed.

-The cutting edges of discs are used to cut the bricks and concrete are tipped with diamonds
+The cutting edges of discs are used to cut the bricks and concrete are tipped with diamonds.

-Let us understand the structure of Diamond and Graphite.
+Let us understand the structure of Graphite.

 Structure of Graphite

-All the carbon atoms present in the Graphite are said to have the stable chemical bonds compared to that of the other three carbon atoms, thus making the sheets that look like a chicken wire; the weak form of the forces that hold the sheet quickly.
-When we are composing with a pencil on a paper, it is these sheets that separately slide to desert the graphite pieces as a blemish on the Paper.
+All the carbon atoms present in the Graphite are said to have stable chemical bonds compared to that of the other three carbon atoms, thus making the sheets look like a chicken wire; the weak form of the forces that hold the sheet quickly.
+When we are composing with a pencil on paper, it is these sheets that separately slide to desert the graphite pieces as a blemish on the Paper.

 The carbon atoms present in the Graphite structure or graphite molecular structure are of sp2 hybridized, and they are directed in the same plane, thus forming the hexagonal rings.
 The rings have several layers of particles.
 Graphite is said to exhibit a low electrical conductivity of a low density of about 2.26 g/cm3.